 Winemaking/Select wines

-Ted Littorai was their founding winemaker and produced the Black Sears wines until 2006.
-Ted’s first Littorai wines were also produced at Black Sears (before he opened his own winery in Sebastopol in neighboring Sonoma County).
-Well-regarded Thomas Brown took over the winemaking in 2008 and produced wines for a number of other clients before moving his own production as well as Black Sears to a neighboring winery, Outpost.
-The small winery is located next to the red barn; a sizable cave was drilled into the hillside in 2000 and has served various uses over the years including for custom crush clients.
-Black Sears focuses each year on only three wines, a 100% varietal Cabernet Sauvignon (several clones), a Zinfandel and a tiny amount of Cabernet Franc, which is always produced in quantities less then 100 cases and is only available for their members.
+The small winery on Black Sears’s property is located next to the red barn; a 6,500 square foot cave was drilled into the hillside in 2000 and has served various uses over the years including for premium custom crush clients.
+Black Sears focuses each year on only three wines, a 100% varietal Cabernet Sauvignon (several clones), a Zinfandel and a tiny amount of Cabernet Franc, which is always produced in quantities of less than 100 cases and is only available for their members.

 The 2018 Black Sears Estate Zinfandel was aged for 18 months in 100% French oak of which 1/3 was new, 1/3 a year-old and 1/3 neutral.
 This wine is deep ruby and opaque in the glass.
 Want to make an impression at a wine party, bring a bottle of this Zinfandel.
 During our tasting of this wine, we noted the words opulent and hedonistic several times to describe both the bouquet and the palate.
 The aromas are diverse and layered; these include dark raspberry, black cherry, tobacco spices, chocolate, cardamom, clove, and an aroma that reminded us of our grandmother’s cedar and velvet lined old jewelry box which she gifted to us before she died.
 The nose also offers aromas of licorice, bordering on anise and ripe plum.
-Given time in the glass, this bouquet continues to change and reveals additional scents.
-The palate is filled with fruit including raspberry, strawberry, dark cherry and ripe blackberry along with mocha, espresso and cloves.
+Given time in the glass, the bouquet continues to change and reveals additional scents.
+The palate is filled with fruit including raspberry, strawberry, dark cherry and ripe blackberry along with mocha, espresso, cloves and crushed dark peppercorn.
 Its texture is noteworthy, offering a creamy feel from the entry through to the finish with densely woven but very rounded and almost chalk-like tannins.
 It rolls across the palate seamlessly.
 The finish lingers with dark licorice, boysenberry and mulberry.
 It is high octane but one doesn’t feel the 15.8% listed alcohol percentage.
 For fans of ripe mountain Zinfandel, this is clearly a crowd favorite.

 The 2015 Black Sears Estate Zinfandel is immediately intriguing due to its highly aromatic character; the bouquet is darker with spicy notes including pepper, an earthy/dusty nuance, floral notes including violets and scents which are slightly brambly.
 Balanced but big on the palate this wine shows excellent depth, structure and a perceptible savory note.
 While fairly high in alcohol (15.5) this wine tastes like a Zinfandel should and one does not feel the higher alcohol, it’s not jammy or sweet.
 It features decent acidity as well.
-It was gged in 1/3 new, 1/3 once used and 1/3 neutral French oak barrels.
+It was aged in 1/3 new, 1/3 once used and 1/3 neutral French oak barrels.

 The 2006 Black Sears Estate Zinfandel shows a nose that is decidedly fruit driven including red plum, red cherry (think cherry pie), raspberry and well-integrated notes of spice that become more prominent as this wine opens, including cinnamon and clove.
 It is a fairly soft wine throughout and doesn’t have any overbearing peppery characteristics often associated with a “bolder” Zinfandel.
 Notes of pepper and toasted oak are picked up more on the smooth finish rather than on the mid palate.
 This is not a heavy wine and should pair well with and not dominate any of a number of grilled meats.